Oldman10000/ski-carinthia/README.md

 ### Checkout Success

-Once an order is successfully completed, the user is redirected to the checkout success page.
+Once an order is completed, the user is redirected to the checkout success page.
 The page shows the full order details for the customer as well as a QR code at the bottom of the page which the user 'can redeem' to get their ski passes at the counter.
-In fact, the QR code simply redirects to the same page as this is not an official website.
+The QR code simply redirects to the same page as this is not an official website.

 This fulfills user stories 15 and 16 :heavy_check_mark:

 ![checkout-success](documentation/checkout-success.jpg)

-The user also receives email confirmation of the purchase along with a link to return to the checkout-success page.
+The user also receives an email confirmation of the purchase along with a link to return to the checkout-success page.

 This fulfills user story 17 :heavy_check_mark: